Skip to content

 projectAlias Project alias

-• file - Absolute path to the configuration file for the child pipeline
+• file - The absolute path to the configuration file on the basis of which the child pipeline will be created.

 Example: